artyru77/codemy-net/posts/1-optimizing-your-rails-app-part-1-n-1-queries/README.md

 end
 ```

-When you make a call to the orders of the customer for example
+When you make a call to the orders of the customer for exampl

 ```ruby
 customer.orders